 Many urologic operations and procedures are carried out as day stay procedures.
 Even if this is the case, you should be aware not to take alcohol the night after surgery, not to drive a motor vehicle, and not to take any important business or other decisions, until the effects of any sedation or anaesthetic have worn off.
 The office can advise you of the likely length of stay in hospital, and the likely recuperation time.
 Remember a "minor operation" is defined as one that is happening to someone else !
 Even for minor operations, interstate travel and heavy exercise are not advisbale for at least a week and often longer.

 Be reassured that the training of Australasian urologists is of a very high standard and re-certification through continuing medical education occurs via the Urological Society of Australia and New Zealand (USANZ). and the Royal Australasian College of Surgeons.
 Dr Coombes works with specialist anaesthetists who are highly trained Fellows of the Australian and New Zealand College of Anaesthetists, and experienced in the particular needs of urologic patients.
 My regular anaesthetists include Dr Robyn Smiles (Mater and NSPH), Dr Neroli Best (NSPH) , Dr Abigail Fynn (Mater, robotics) and Dr Elizabeth Symons (Concord).
-I have worked with these doctors for up to 20 years.
+I have worked with these doctors for more than 20 years.

 Please feel comfort in the knowledge that there is no safer country in the world in which to have an anaesthetic, than Australia.